jmecosta/sonarqube-roslyn-plugin/README.md

 Synchronization of settings is handle in SonarQube ui, so your users dont need to worry about anything.

-Ah and if you use Visual Studio 2013 your are in lucky, you can you this there.
+Ah and if you use Visual Studio 2013 your are in luck, you can you this there.

 ## Usage
 There are multiple ways of using it, but the simplest is to drop your analysers in some external location to the solution.
 Choco is a nice way of distributing those.
 And setup that path via SonarQube ui.
 And you are done.